futel/twilio-sip-server/README-deploy.md

   - use the cli to remove a credential
   - use the cli to CRUD a phone number
   - use the cli to update a SIP Domain
+  - needs a maintenance/verification process
+    - sip-direct credential list is associated with the expected sip domains
+    - extensions.private.json credentials are associated with the sip-direct credential list